Nutana Curling Club: Major events

 The club has hosted a number of annual and national events in its history.
 It hosts the annual Colonial Square Ladies Classic, one of the women's events on the World Curling Tour and a former Grand Slam of Curling event.
-It also hosts the annual College Clean Restoration Curling Classic on the men's World Curling Tour.
+It hosts the annual College Clean Restoration Curling Classic on the men's World Curling Tour.
 Nutana hosted the 1993 TSN Skins Game and the 1999 Canadian Senior Curling Championships.
 In 2009 and 2019, it hosted the Canadian Masters Curling Championships.
 In 2022, Nutana began hosting a new cashspiel event geared towards under-30 teams, called the SGI Canada Best of the West Championship.
 The event was conceived as a way to offer young curlers more opportunities to transition from junior curling and to compete late in the season.
-The club will also host the 2025 Canadian U18 Curling Championships.
+The club hosted the 2025 Canadian U18 Curling Championships.

 Prairie Lily Curling League

 In 2014, the club began hosting the Prairie Lily Curling League, the province's first LGBT curling league.
 The league grew from seven teams in 2014 to eighteen by 2020, and teams from the league took first and second place at the 2017 Canadian Pride Curling Championships in Montreal.
 Nutana hosted the championship in 2022, with the club's Dustin Anderson rink winning the event.